giuseppe-evola/-Comparison-Of-GARCH-COPULA-And-An-Optimal-Transport-Based-Method/README.md

 ula functions (GARCH-Copula approach); the second constitutes the innovative aspect of this work, exploiting Optimal Transport theory to model dependence in a non-parametric way, thus leading to the GARCH-OT approach.
-The performance of GARCH-Copula models is assessed using the six most common static copulas (Gaussian, t, Frank, Gum- bel, Clayton, and Joe), and compared with those of the three optimal specifications of the GARCH-OT model, calibrated through a novel procedure developed in this study.
+The performance of GARCH-Copula models is assessed using the six most common static copulas (Gaussian, t, Frank, Gum bel, Clayton, and Joe), and compared with those of the three optimal specifications of the GARCH-OT model, calibrated through a novel procedure developed in this study.
 The analysis employs a rolling window framework, estimating VaR at the 95% and 99% con-